bandanna2k/parkrun-stats/README.md

 ## Minor

-- Bug - Why is 1311970 not getting collected for pIndex.

 - Bug - Top 10 in region is always empty on first run so assert kicks in.

 - Revisit pIndex downloads.
 I don't think the criteria for downloading the athletes its correct.